defiyields/Samusky-Scrypto-Challenge/basket/README.md

 ### DEXs and Radiswap

-In order to buy and sell tokens Basket requires a amm dex.
+In order to buy and sell tokens Basket requires an AMM DEX.
 The current demo uses a modifided version of Radiswap, one of the scrypto examples from radixdlt.
 The modification is a orcale function to provide price.
-In production, Basket will be able to make use of any available amm dex by making an adapter component from the dex to the generic inferface that Basket uses.
+In production, Basket will be able to make use of any available AMM DEX by making an adapter component from the DEX to the generic inferface that Basket uses.

 ### Getting started